 For example, during Phase 3, it’s standard to collect massive amounts of personal data from a patient testing pool.
 Protecting this sensitive information is the job of the life sciences company pursuing the FDA-approved status.

-Along with patients’ data, consider intellectual property (IP), patents, state-of-the-art testing equipment, employees, etc. Also, here are a few types of businesses who would benefit from having insurance coverage, too:
+Along with patients’ data, consider intellectual property (IP insurance), patents, state-of-the-art testing equipment, employees, etc. Also, here are a few types of businesses who would benefit from having life sciences insurance coverage, too:

 Getting to Phase 3 is a feat in itself.
 Only five in every 5,000 compounds make it to this particular stage.
 And only one of those five will get approved by the FDA.
 So, it’s safe to say that the numbers are incredibly bleak.
 However, a few dark horses make it to the finish line.